View Document Text

 commonly held in U.S. investment accounts: domestic and foreign common and preferred stocks; government,

-corporate, and municipal bonds; mutual funds; convertible securities; warrants; exchange-traded option
+corporate, and municipal bonds; mutual funds; convertible securities; warrants; and exchange-traded option

 We believe in long-term investing, not short-term speculation.
 The annual portfolio turnover in the portfolios